naev/naev/docs/manual/sec/misn-basics.md

 end
 ```

 Let us break down this example.
 First, we include the library as `fmt`.
 This is the recommended way of including it.
 Afterwards, we run `fmt.f` which is the main formatting function.
 This takes two parameters: a string to be formatted, and a table of values to format with.
-The string contains substrings of the form `"{foo}"`, that is, a variable name sorrounded by `{` and `}`.
+The string contains substrings of the form `"{foo}"`, that is, a variable name surrounded by `{` and `}`.
 Each of these substrings is replaced by the corresponding field in the table passed as the second parameter, which are converted to strings.
 So, in this case, `{spb}` gets replaced by the value of `table.spb` which in this case is the variable `spb` that corresponds to the Spob of `Caladan`.
 This gets converted to a string, which in this case is the translated name of the planet.
 If any of the substrings are missing and not found in the table, it will raise an error.

 There are additional useful functions in the `format` library.
 In particular the following: